“You have to have loftier goals than your expected outcome.”

 The transcript of this episode can be found here.
 Transcripts of all episodes can be found here.

 This episode is brought to you by Helix Sleep!
 Helix was selected as the best overall mattress of 2025 by Forbes and Wired magazines and best in category by Good Housekeeping, GQ, and many others.
 With Helix, there’s a specific mattress to meet each and every body’s unique comfort needs.
 Just take their quiz—only two minutes to complete—that matches your body type and sleep preferences to the perfect mattress for you.
 They have a 10-year warranty, and you get to try it out for a hundred nights, risk-free.
 They’ll even pick it up from you if you don’t love it.
-And now, Helix is offering 20% off all mattress orders at HelixSleep.com/Tim.
+And now, Helix is offering listeners 27% off all mattress orders for a limited time at HelixSleep.com/Tim.

 What was your favorite quote or lesson from this episode?
 Please let me know in the comments.